Mason Farm Biological Reserve

 "It is in these small, wild places, refuges kept wild by their isolation and the protection of the animals in them, that the naturalist finds the Last Frontier.
 And in this much-civilized land he is that unusual paradox: both a cultured and a primitive man.
 With love for the wildlife that he studies, and with songs and poems in his heart, he has returned, hundreds or even thousands of years, to his hunter-trapper ancestors to learn the language of the sign —the trail in the dust, the lone feather, the traces of wild fur on the tree — that tells him what animal has passed there, what it fed upon, and where it has gone.
 But when he crushes the grass under his feet, it springs up again, and there is no blood under the tracks."

 Mason Farm Biological Reserve (MFBR) is located east and south of the North Carolina Botanical Garden's display gardens and Education Center.
-Access is by permit only.
-The permit is free but a key card for the gate costs $5.
-A one-day key card is also available for a $5 deposit.
-Obtain permits and key cards at the Education Center reception desk.
+Access is by permit only, available at the Education Center reception desk.
 Sensitive research projects are ongoing at Mason Farm Biological Reserve, so NO PETS are allowed.

 The most ancient forested site is Big Oak Woods, a 65-acre hardwood bottomland.
 We call this a forest of continuity, as it has been continuously forested since before European settlement that has never been clear-cut or plowed.
 This forest, however, has been used as a woodlot and cattle have no doubt grazed and found shelter.
 Some of the larger white oaks exceed 300 years of age.